 3. Actuarial value of accrued pension benefits

-The present value of accrued pension benefits was calculated as of March 31, 1992 by The Coles Group, the Fund's actuaries, using best estimate assumptions and the projected benefit method prorated on years of service.
-The valuation has been extrapolated to March 31, 1995.
+The present value of accrued pension benefits was calculated as of March 31, 1996 by The Coles Group, the Fund's actuaries, using best estimate assumptions and the projected benefit method prorated on years of service.